da-hon5/ShadesOfGrey/README.md

 ## How to build the app

-For compiling the plugin you need the [JUCE framework](https://juce.com), a C++ environment and an IDE.
+For compiling the application you need the [JUCE framework](https://juce.com), a C++ environment and an IDE.

 ## Maintainer